 Traders don’t need to understand everything about programming; many times, they need only a simple indicator that they can’t find in their trading platform.

 The language is called “EasyLanguage” because it must be simple!

-If you follow these series of tutorial, you will be able to realize your project.
+If you follow this series of EasyLanguage tutorial, you will be able to realize your project.